Can you learn how to read piano music in shapes and patterns and not just by analyzing notes?

-Learn to read piano music in in shapes and patterns.
-Here you'll learn how to become a better note reader by using musical and intuitive tools, not just music theory.
+Here you'll learn to become a better note reader by using musical and intuitive tools, not just music theory.

 When starting to read music, all beginner pianists have to learn the names of the notes.
 It’s also important to learn how to count note values and the rhythm.

-Both these skills are fundamental for being able to read and play sheet music, and this theoretical part of learning to read piano music is also what most piano students are acquainted with.
+These basic skills are fundamental for being able to read and play sheet music.
+And this theoretical part of learning to read piano music is also what most piano students are acquainted with.

-This practical part of note reading is like “shorthand”.
-A tool for making reading more intuitive.
+This practical part of note reading is like shorthand.
+It's a tool for making reading more intuitive.
 And it involves finding and identifying patterns; melodic and rhythmic patterns.

-When learning a melody as a beginner, it’s helpful to focus first on the pitches (the note heads):
+When learning a melody as a beginner, focus first on the pitches (the note heads):

-As you become more skilled to read piano music, you’ll be able to do this simultaneously.
+As you become more skilled in reading piano music, you’ll be able to do this simultaneously.
 (Except perhaps sections of the music that are really difficult.
-Then the method that you'll learn here will be useful as well.)
+Then, the method that you'll learn here will be useful as well.)

-First of all you need to learn the note names.
-A B C D E F G, (or Do/Ut Re Mi Fa Sol La Si, depending on where you are in the world).
-Yes it’s important.
-Basic.
-And actually rather easy.
+First of all, you need to learn the note names.
+A B C D E F G (or Do/Ut Re Mi Fa Sol La Si, depending on where you are in the world).
+Yes, it’s basic but important.
+And fortunately rather easy:

-However, as you do the above, you will soon notice that it’s impractical and difficult to name each note as you play.
-Especially when you have learned it a little faster.
+However, as you practice the above, you will soon notice that it’s impractical and difficult to name each note as you play.
+Especially when you have learned to play it a little faster.

 And you shouldn’t!